This Week In Ideas Shared With A Panopto Video — June 13, 2014

 This week we continued to see a number of educational and entertaining videos among the latest presentations shared online with the Panopto video platform.
-And in the spirit of passing it on, these are just a few of the ideas shared this week with Panopto’s presentation recording software.
+And in the spirit of passing it on, these are just a few of the ideas shared this week with Panopto’s multi-camera video recording software.

 Big Data and the Genome Revolution

 Duke University’s Frontiers 2014 conference brings industry partners together with innovators and researchers to provide everyone with an opportunity to learn about the latest research, development, and tech transfer opportunities.
 In this recorded conference session, Duke’s Alexander Hartemink offers an answer to the question: “Since the sequence of the human genome is now known, what is left to sequence?”, and looks into how DNA sequencing technology can be used not just to tell us which nucleotides make up a genome, but also how that genome is functioning within cells.

 A Personal Consideration of Career Trajectories and Facilitating Women’s Progress

 Professor Dame Athene Donald DBE FRS, University of Cambridge, Professor of Experimental Physics, Chair of the Royal Society’s Education Committee, shares this talk as part of the 2014 Campbell Lecture at the University of Southampton.
 A long-time champion of women in science, this recording of her presentation looks at how both the individual as well as institutions can facilitate women’s career progression.

 The Big Climate Debate: Why Don’t We Act On Climate Change?